musios-app/support-act/README.md

 NOTE:
 <li>This utility is for MacOS only because it uses AppleScript</li>
 <li>This version is an early release thats needs wider testing</li>
+<li>Developed and tested on macOS Sequoia 15.2 with Applescript version 2.8</li>
 </div>